Skip to content

 ./koboldcpp --model llama-3-8b.gguf --port 5001 --smartcontext

-Pros & Cons
+Pros & cons

 βœ… Pros ❌ Cons

-Best-in-class tools for creative writing Niche UI (not great for coding/chat)
+Strong tools for creative writing Niche UI (not great for coding/chat)

-Single file executable (no installation) AGPL license (restrictive for commercial use)
+Single-file executable (no installation) AGPL license (restrictive for commercial use)

-Honorable Mention: MLX-LM
+Honorable mention: MLX-LM

 Decision Tree

-Tool Interface Difficulty Best Feature
+Tool Interface Difficulty Best feature

 Ollama CLI / Menu Bar ⭐ (Easy) "Just Works" experience